Ensembl/ensembl-hive-docker-swarm/docs/docker_swarm_dev.rst

 * Container_ids (esp. truncated!) are unique within one Docker Engine, but are not guaranteed to be unique across the Swarm

-* The merge will not be trivial because experimental/dswarm is mentioned a few times in the code itself, and those references will have to be changed to "master" (for the branch) or "latest" (for the Docker image).
-  Then you need to wait until the image is built, and then perform "docker pull".

 Docker Swarm cheat-sheet
 ========================